pingcap/blog/linux-kernel-vs-memory-fragmentation-2.md

 2. If the memory allocation fails, which indicates that the memory may be slightly insufficient, the page allocator wakes up the `kswapd` thread to asynchronously reclaim pages and attempts to allocate pages again, also using the low watermark as the threshold.
 3. If the allocation fails again, it means that the memory shortage is severe.
 In this case, the kernel runs asynchronous memory compaction first.
 4. If the allocation still does not succeed after the async memory compaction, the kernel directly reclaims memory.
-5. After the direct memory reclaim, if the kernel doesn’t reclaim enough pages to meet the demand, it performs direct memory compaction.
-If it doesn’t reclaim a single page, the OOM Killer is called to deallocate memory.
+5. After the direct memory reclaim, if the kernel doesn't reclaim enough pages to meet the demand, it performs direct memory compaction.
+If it doesn't reclaim a single page, the OOM Killer is called to deallocate memory.

 The above steps are only a simplified description of the actual workflow.
 In real practice, it is more complicated and will be different depending on the requested memory order and allocation flags.